SukprasarnRatt/ComparingPerformanceClassificationModels/README.md

 # ComparingPerformanceClassificationModels

-This project uses classification models and compares their performance using the Accuracy classification score.
-It aims to identify the most effective model for predicting student performance based on several influencing factors.
-It aims to predict whether customers should get a loan based on several influencing factors.
+This project involves the use of different classification models to predict whether customers are eligible for a loan, based on various influential factors.
+The performance of these models is evaluated and compared using the Accuracy classification score.

 ## Dataset